tochka-developers/jsonrpc/readme.md

 ```
 For Lumen:
 Copy `config/jsonrpc.php` from package to `config/jsonrpc.php` in project
-4. Enable facades in app.
+4. Just for Lumen.
+Enable facades in app.
 In file `bootstrap/app.php` add:
 ```php
 $app->withFacades();
 ```